sd-projet/projetCAPI/README.md

 - /addplayer : add a player to the session
 - /start : start the game
 - /reset : reset the current session
-- /export : export the session in a json file
+- /export : export the session in a json file [WIP not functional]